JetBrains/Qodana/topics/dotnet-draft.md

   Ultimate Plus [licenses](pricing.md), and available as a [native solution](native-mode.md) and the `%qp-linter%` Docker image,
 * %qp-co% is based on ReSharper, licensed under the Community license, and available as the `%qp-co-linter%` Docker image.

-You can compare these linters by navigating to the [](#dotnet-feature-matrix) section.
+You can compare these linters by navigating to the feature matrix.

 [//]: # (TODO The prerequisites section containing CI/CD and Command line tabs to each software can be added here)